davestewart/figma-select-related/README.md

 - you cannot select by similar properties
 - you want to contain selection to the closest common ancestor

-Note that the algorithm that determines relatedness should work to any depth where related hierarchies have the same **names**, and the related items the same **index** (this may be tweaked in a future release).
+Note that the algorithm that determines relatedness should work to any depth where related hierarchies have the same **names**.

+> Note that the next release will add functionality to tweak scope, relation and comparison.

 ## Installation